pythseq/gigadb-website/docs/DOCKER.md

 # Installing GigaDB as a multiple Docker container application

+## Deploying gigadb-website

 GigaDB can be deployed as a multiple container application using Docker.
-Using the Docker Compose tool, GigaDB can be deployed for development work using three containers running NGINX, PHP-FPM and PostgreSQL services.
+This involves using the Docker Compose tool which deploys three separate containers to run NGINX, PHP-FPM and PostgreSQL which makes up GigaDB.

 The deployment of GigaDB with Docker uses the [yii2-laradock](https://github.com/ydatech/yii2-laradock) fork from [Laradock](https://github.com/laradock/laradock) Docker PHP development framework created by [Mahmoud Zalt](https://github.com/Mahmoudz).

-## Steps
+### Steps

 After you have `git clone https://github.com/gigascience/gigadb-website.git`, you will downloaded the `gigadb-website` repository.
 The next step is to